NCAR/S2S-Climate-Forecasts-for-Watersheds/scripts/ReadMe.md

 ### Notes for S2S site:
 1. Log in to directory of site
-   - ssh -X sabaker@hydro-c1-web.rap.ucar.edu
+   - ssh -X user@hydro-c1-web.rap.ucar.edu (note - might only work on my account)
    - note - I'm not sure if others can do these steps with current permissions
    - Navigate to : /opt/srv/shiny-server/S2S-app/

 2. The shiny server now needs to be restarted so that the server can read the new file.
 Tor made it so we can re start on our accoutn
-   - tor@hydro-c1-web:~$ sudo /bin/systemctl restart shiny-server.service
+   - `sudo /bin/systemctl restart shiny-server.service`
    - You can use the following commands for systemctl: start stop restart status
    - Note the "sudo /bin/systemctl" part is important syntax.
    - Contact Tor with any problems here